What would you like to know?

 Who knew death was so interesting!
 I want to know more!

-Who knew?
-If you're intrigued by what you've read so far and would like to learn more, here are a few of the people worth checking out.
+If you're intrigued by what you've read so far and would like to learn more, here are a few people worth checking out.

-- Take a look at the only not-for-profit, independent guide to all things funeral related at the Good Funeral Guide.
-We know where you can find the good guys in Funeralworld.
-We are a small team who go above and beyond in our commitment to improve the world of funerals, and have had a big impact on forcing the industry to behave transparently.
+- Take a look at the not-for-profit, independent guide to all things funeral related at the Good Funeral Guide, managed by Fran Hall, Charles Cowling and Louise Winter.
+The GFG is a small team who go above and beyond in their commitment to improve the world of funerals, and have had a big impact on forcing the industry to behave transparently.
+They know where you can find the good guys in Funeralworld.
+If Poetic Endings isn't the right funeral director for you, check out the GFG's recommended funeral directors.

 - The Natural Death Centre has been helping people stay informed and empowered for 22 years.
 Don't let the name put you off!
 Even if you think you have no interest in the world of death, the charity's three part handbook is fascinating and totally life-changing.
 It opens up a world of options and is essential reading for anyone who works in the world of death and dying, or is just curious about how things can be done differently.